For prospective students

 Congratulations to Pulkit Grover for winning the Eliahu Jury Prize in 2011 and the best student paper award at CDC 2010.

 Welcome 2009 Communication Magazine Readers.
 A slight bug was introduced by the editors during the production process.
 Equation 1 should be .

 My areas of interest span communications, control, and signal processing.
 Within that range, my focus is on the communications theory side, particularly in the areas of wireless and information theory.
 Within information theory, my main interest is in developing the conceptual tools needed to understand feedback, interaction, delay, reliability, and complexity.
 To that end, I am interested in decentralized control systems as they provide well understood mathematical models that do not mesh with the classical notions from information theory.
 They also tell us why delay is important.
-On the wireless communication side, I am interested in power consumption and how multi-scale heterogenous wireless systems can coexist peacefully.
+On the wireless communication side, I was interested in power consumption and now am mostly interested in how multi-scale heterogenous wireless systems can coexist peacefully.
 Cognitive radio and wireless spectrum sharing are of particular interest.